 Action

-Action games checklist
+Action games design checklist

 A style of game where you tend to play as a single character.
 They have elements of the adventure genre but aren’t point and click as you play the character directly.
 You gain abilities/key items as you progress through the game, which allow you to open up new areas.
 You are often a lonely character exploring an immensely detailed world, e.g. a fantasy castle or a sci-fi cyberpunk planet.